csdms/jupyterhub-management/setup/README.md

   during the twice-yearly maintenance periods.
   Rename it to `login.html` and follow the instructions above.

+* [403.html](./403.html): The page a user sees if their GitHub account isn't on the allow list for the Hub.
+Place this file in the `templates` directory described above.

 To set up the common `scratch/` and `data/` directories:

 1. Make the directories in `/srv/`: